tackelua/ImageAutoClicker-py/README.md

 2. Select a screen area where the application will search for your target image.

-3. Either select an existing image file or crop a new one from the screen.
+3. **Add one or more target images** either by selecting existing image files or cropping directly from the screen.

 4. Adjust the settings:
-   - Match Precision: Higher for exact matches, lower for more flexible detection (requires OpenCV)
+   - Match Precision: Higher for exact matches (default: 0.8), lower for more flexible detection (requires OpenCV)
    - Delay: Time in seconds between each search/click
    - Preview Mode: Check to see detection without clicking
    - Return Mouse Position: Enable/disable returning mouse to original position after clicking